 Give a Sneak Peek

-If you have the yearbook partially done, release a few pages to cause a stir.
+If you have the yearbook partially done, release a few pages to cause a stir and boost yearbook sales.
 Curiosity will be piqued and students will be excited to see the whole book once it is completed.